UN Database on Confidence-building Measures

 The UN Standardized Instrument for Reporting Military Expenditures (MilEx)

-The basis of MilEx is Resolution 35/142 B of 12 December 1980.
-The member states are encouraged to submit, by 30 April, a standardised reporting form on the previous year’s actual military expenditure.
+Resolution 35/142 B of 12 December 1980 provides the basis for the UN Standardized Instrument for Reporting Military Expenditures (MilEx).
+The member states are called on to submit, by 30 April each year, a standardised reporting form on the previous year’s actual military expenditure.
 MilEx is designed to increase confidence-building and thus promote the reduction of military spending.

-At the initiative of Germany and Romania, a UN commission of governmental experts was established in November 2010 to review MilEx, which has remained almost unchanged since its introduction, and to draw up proposals for improving it.
-The aim is to strengthen this instrument’s effectiveness as a CBM against the background of the global rise in military expenditure and to reverse the decline in participation in MilEx.
-The results and recommendations of the commission were submitted in a final report to the 66th session of the UN General Assembly in October 2011 and were adopted by the General Assembly on 2 December 2011 in Resolution 66/20, which was co‑sponsored by Germany and Romania.
+At the initiative of Germany and Romania, a UN Group of Governmental Experts was established in November 2010 to review MilEx, which has remained almost unchanged since its introduction, and to draw up proposals for improving it.
+The aim is to strengthen this instrument’s effectiveness as a CBM in view of the global rise in military spending and to reverse the decline in participation in MilEx.
+The Group’s findings and recommendations were submitted in a final report to the 66th session of the UN General Assembly in October 2011 and adopted by the General Assembly on 2 December 2011 in Resolution 66/20, which was co sponsored by Germany and Romania.
+In November 2017, the two countries co-sponsored a resolution calling for countries’ active participation in the UN reporting system on military expenditures.